 Skin cancer likely isn't something that you think about when considering your dog's health.
 However, skin cancer is a very real concern in our canine companions.
-Here are 3 skin cancers that our Cordova veterinary oncologist commonly sees in dogs.
+Here are 3 skin cancers that our vets commonly see in dogs.

 I've found a discolored lump of skin on my dog, is it skin cancer?

 Finding a discolored lump or patch of skin on your dog is bound to make you worry that your pet may have skin cancer.
 But it's important for to keep in mind that not all lumps are cancerous, and those that are cancerous are often treatable if spotted early.

 If you've found something suspicious on your dog's skin, call your vet to book an examination for your pooch.
 Remember that when it comes to your pet's health, it's always better to err on the side of caution.
 Early detection and treatment are the key to good treatment outcomes.